15 Information Technology Vocabulary Words Every English Student Should Know

 So then, the noun installation refers to the act of installing a computer or application.

-Sample sentence: Infoworld has the complete guide to Windows 10 installation that will answer any questions you might have.
+Infoworld has a complete guide to Windows 10 installation that will answer any questions you might have.

 Did you know that your computer at work is probably linked to the office network?